 22

-“Here” is right in front of the Scorpion Clan’s stronghold.
+‘Here’ is right in front of the Scorpion Clan’s stronghold.
 It’s a proper stronghold, a space station squeezed into the caves and tunnels of a mined-out asteroid.
 Ends stick out like mushroom caps on the rock’s surface.
 There are cannons, of course, all over the place.
 I count at least ten pairs of ships flying around on patrol.
 It’s a fortress and they know somebody’s coming.

 “How are they not seeing us?”